sharetribe/ftw-daily/docs/search-filters.md

 ## Filter types

-The Flex template for web has different filter types: _price filter_, _date range filter_, _select
+The Flex template for web has different filter types: _price_, _date range_, _select single_ and
-single_ and _select multiple_.
-The _price filter_ is for the specific case of filtering listings
-with a price range.
+_select multiple_.
+Select single and select multiple filters are generic in a way that they can be used to filter search results using different kinds of data.
+The price and date range filters on the other hand are only used for filtering by price and date range.

 > NOTE: price filter should be configured from `src/marketplace-custom-config.js`.
 Current maximum
 > value for the range is set to 1000 (USD/EUR).

 Filters _select single_ and _select multiple_ can be used with extended data.
 The _select single_
-one can be used to filter out search result with only one value per search parameter.
+one can be used to filter out search results with only one value per search parameter.
 The _select multiple_ filters on the other hand can take multiple values for a single search parameter.
 These two filter types for extended data are implemented with two different components:

 * Select single filter: `SelectSingleFilter`
 * Select multiple filter: `SelectMultipleFilter`

-The `SelectSingleFilter` and `SelectMultipleFilter` components are rendered as dropdowns in the search view.
-They are used in `SearchFilters`, `SearchFiltersMobile`, `SearchFiltersPanel`.

 ## Adding a new search filter